Facial electrolysis marathon session for trans women

 Is electrolysis hair removal painful?

 The short answer almost no electrologist dares to give you is: yes it is.
 Some people can bear it, others barely.
 The longer version: Everyone has their own tolerance to pain.
 Descriptions of the discomfort vary from “no worse than a mosquito bite,” to “like having a rubber band snapped against my bare skin hard.”
 Electrolysis can give a stinging and pricking sensation, and each hair has to go through it.
 The degree of it is also relative to the area of treatment.
 Certain spots, such as the upper lip, are known to be more sensitive than spots like the brows.
 But!
-Luckily we provide a pain pump, with which you will barely feel any pain at all!
-More information about the pain pump!
+Luckily we provide local anesthetics, with which you will barely feel any pain at all!
+More information about local anesthetics!

 Can I shave my hair in between electrolysis hair removal sessions?